Clinical Trials Logo

 Clinical Trial Summary

 Background More than 60% of the daily smokers in Hong Kong have never tried and have no intention to quit smoking.
 About 30.8% of daily smokers attempted to quit but failed.
 Nicotine replacement therapy (NRT) is a safe and effective pharmacotherapy to reduce withdrawal symptoms during early stage of tobacco abstinence and increase quit rate.
 However, the prevalence of using NRT in Hong Kong is lower than most of the developed countries.
 The proposed project aims to test if providing free NRT sampling to smokers can increase quit attempt, the use of smoking cessation (SC) services and abstinence.
 Methods University undergraduate students will be trained, and will invite smokers at outdoor smoking hotspots to quit smoking and enroll into SC services.
 Eligible smokers will be randomized to experimental or control group according to a cluster randomization, using recruitment session as the randomization unit.
 The experimental group will be provided with 1-week free NRT sampling and medication counselling, whereas the control group will be provided medication counselling.
 Both groups are advised to enroll in the SC services.
-The two primary outcomes include (1) the proportion of smokers who enroll in any SC service in Hong Kong within 1 month of the recruitment; and (2) the proportion of smokers who report quit attempts at 1 month follow-up Discussions The findings will inform the feasibility and effectiveness of delivering free NRT sampling to increase quit attempt, the use of smoking cessation services and abstinence.
+The primary outcome is the proportion of smokers who report quit attempts at 1 month follow-up Discussions The findings will inform the feasibility and effectiveness of delivering free NRT sampling to increase quit attempt, the use of smoking cessation services and abstinence.
 It will yield more information on smokers' adherence to the NRT sampling, side effect and safety issue of the usage.

 Clinical Trial Description